Djimi02/HighSpots-Project/README.md

 ![User object in the database](https://github.com/Djimi02/HighSpots-Project/blob/main/images/UserDatabase.png)

-Follow a photo from the database showing how Spot objects are stored:
+Follows a photo from the database showing how Spot objects are stored:

 ![Spot object in the database](https://github.com/Djimi02/HighSpots-Project/blob/main/images/SpotDatabase.png)